microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     }
     ```

     We're overriding the **OnInitialized** event and, inside it, we're using a class provided by the Windows Community Toolkit called **UWPTypeFactory**.
 Thanks to the **CreateXamlContentByType()** method we can manually create a new instance of the UWP control we need.
-This code has the same effect of setting the **InitialTypeName** property on the **WindowsXamlHost** control, as we did in Exercise 3.
-Once we have a reference to the UWP control, we assing it to the **ChildInternal** property, which is the host.
+This code has the same effect of setting the **InitialTypeName** property on the **WindowsXamlHost** control as we did in Exercise 3.
+Once we have a reference to the UWP control, we assign it to the **ChildInternal** property, which is the host.
 In the end, we call the **SetContent()** to finalize the operation.

 7. Now that we have a basic wrapper, we can use it to replace the **WindowsXamlHost** control we have previously added.
 Double click on the **AddNewExpense.xaml** file in Solution Explorer and locate the **WindowsXamlHost** control: